These countries crushed covid-19 — but are now reporting higher infection rates than the U.S.

 Israel used an aggressive trace-and-quarantine program to keep its death rates lower than many of its peers.
 Spain, which was so overwhelmed by death that it had to turn a Madrid ice rink into a morgue, forced citizens to stay inside their homes for six weeks with few exceptions.
 French residents needed signed attestations that they were doing necessary errands during the hour they were allowed out of their homes every day.

-By early June, after months of lockdown, each of these countries had managed to push cases down to lower than 10 per 100,000 people over a two-week period, according to figures from the European Center for Disease Prevention and Control.
+By early June, after months of lockdown, each of these countries had managed to push cases down to about one per 100,000 people every day.
+U.S. cases had been rising and stood at 6.4 per 100,000 residents.

 “We were hit hard, extremely hard, but we resisted.
 We flattened the curve, we contained the spread of the virus, and we did it together,” Spanish Prime Minister Pedro Sánchez said in a national address on June 20, hours before his government lifted a state of emergency.